johnolafenwa/deepstack-docs/src/custom-models/deployment/index.rst

-.. deepstack-python documentation master file, created by sphinx-quickstart on Sun Nov  8 22:05:48 2020.
+..
+DeepStack documentation master file, created by sphinx-quickstart on Sun Nov  8 22:05:48 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.